Culture of Baltimore: Blue crabs

-The most prominent example of Baltimore's distinctive flavor is the city's close association with blue crabs.
+A prominent example of Baltimore's distinctive flavor is the city's close association with blue crabs.
 This is a trait which Baltimore shares with the other coastal parts of the state of Maryland.
-The Chesapeake Bay for years was the East Coast's main source of blue crabs.
-Baltimore became an important hub of the crab industry.
+For years the Chesapeake Bay was the East Coast's main source of blue crabs.
+Baltimore, due to its location, became an important hub of the crab industry.
 In Baltimore's tourist district (located between Harborplace and Fells Point), numerous restaurants serve steamed hard shell crabs, soft shell crabs, and lump backfin crabcakes.
 Many district shops even sell crab-related merchandise.

 Traditionally, crabs are steamed in rock salt and Old Bay Seasoning, a favored local spice mixture manufactured in Baltimore for decades.
-Southern State cooks, Marylanders insist, boil crabs and along with it, boil away all the true flavor.

-Marylanders steam blue crabs, usually in water, beer and Old Bay Seasoning.
+Marylanders steam blue crabs, usually in water, beer, and Old Bay Seasoning.

-The crabs are eaten on tables spread with old newspaper or plain brown wrapping paper.
-The meat of the crabs is extracted with the use of wooden mallets, knives, and one's hands.
-It is popular for cold beer to be thrown on the crabs during the steaming process, and made available afterwards.
+The crabs are served at tables that have been covered with old newspapers or even brown wrapping papers.
+The meat from the crabs is taken out using wooden mallets, knives, and bare hands.
+It is popular for cold beer to be thrown on the crabs during the steaming process, and made available afterward.